Limitation of the Vend: Through points of shipment

 The Pool of London (Matthew White Ridley: Tate).
 Notice the artist's name.

 The points of shipment were staiths, similar to waterside piers; from thence coals were transferred to keels (sailing barges), which carried them downriver to waiting colliers.
 A keel was marked with nails to denote government-certified loadlines; thus loaded, it carried a definite weight of coal; further weighing was unnecessary.
 Later, and increasingly, staiths were located below bridges and loaded the seagoing ships directly through spouts.
 The Customs authorities (and anyone else) could tell how much coal was being sent to a spout since "all the waggons below the bridge were of like dimensions, being made conformable to the Custom House gage, and examined, and branded, by the officers, with the Custom House mark, before they were allowed to be used".

-A class of businessmen called fitters was responsible for getting the coal from staith to ship and seeing everybody got paid.
+A class of business persons called fitters was responsible for getting the coal from staith to ship and seeing everybody got paid.
 When a ship's master wanted to buy coal he approached a fitter, who was an agent representing one or more mines.
 Fitters owned the keels and paid the keelmen for their services.
 The fitter personally guaranteed that the shipowners were reliable payers and that the promised coal was up to the specified quality.
-Furthermore the fitter cleared the shipments through Customs and saw to the paperwork, without which the cargoes could not be imported into London.
-When business was complete he presented his bill to the ship's master.
+Furthermore, the fitter cleared the shipments through Customs and saw to the paperwork, without which the cargoes could not be imported into London.
+When business was complete he/she presented the bill to the ship's master.
 A fitter was thus a person of financial standing.
 A number of fitters are known to have been women, even in the 18th century.

 The reason coal had to be cleared through Customs was that, until 1831, there was a heavy internal tariff on coal exported coastwise from the northeast.
-Indeed the fitters were the successors of the medieval Hostmen: the men who were given trading privileges in exchange for seeing that the government tax was paid.
+Indeed, the fitters were the successors of the medieval Hostmen: the men who were given trading privileges in exchange for seeing that the government tax was paid.
 After 1831 coal still had to be customs cleared since (until 1850) there were duties to pay on its export to foreign countries.

 To gather intelligence the Committee sent agents round to the "staithmen" and required them to deliver accounts; they had to appear before a magistrate and swear to their truth.
-The Customs figures were supplied to the Committee, who also received reports of sales from their agents in London.
+The Customs figures were supplied to the committee, who also received reports of sales from their agents in London.